With a year to cultivate our soil in order to bear fruit - will we?

 We all love to see people make the decision to follow Jesus and be baptized.
 Few of us spend time cultivating relationships with people who have not made that commitment.

-+1 Hour of Relational Engagement
++1 Relational Hour

 Who we spend time developing our relationships with says a lot about the condition of our hearts.
 Relationships aren’t meant to be something we leverage for our own gain, they are a blessing from God that he uses to bear fruit in his kingdom.